Creamy Corn Polenta

 I wrote a post about the conversion I went through with pot roast.
-It was pretty amazing.
 Gross, dry stringy roast transformed into the most tender, flavorful piece of beef.
-But let’s not forget what lured me into trying this delicious beef to begin with…POLENTA.
+But let’s remember the vehicle used to give pot roast a second glance…POLENTA.

 3 cups gluten free chicken stock

 1 cup gluten free polenta

 In a medium sized saucepan, bring the chicken stock and your salt to a boil.